 Brown Swiss cattle

-It’s easy to understand why Brown Swiss cattle (or Braunvieh) are such a popular dairy breed.
+Brown Swiss cattle (or Braunvieh) are a very popular dairy breed.

 Brown Swiss cows have been around for hundreds (perhaps even thousands) of years and their rugged, mountainous native home has brought the characteristics of strength, robustness and longevity to the fore.